johnspeare/joint-38/sog-review-decisions.md

 # Standard Operating Guidelines — Review Summary and Decisions Log

-*Joint Fire Protection District 3 & 8 · Companion document to `sog-1st-pass.md` · Prepared for the Chief's review*
+*Joint Fire Protection District 3 & 8 · Companion document to [Standard Operating Guidelines](https://johnspeare.github.io/joint-38/Joint%20Fire%203%268%20Standard%20Operating%20Guide%20DRAFT.docx) · Prepared for the Chief's review*

 ---

 ## Executive Summary

-**Purpose.** This document accompanies the edited draft of the District's Standard Operating Guidelines (`sog-1st-pass.md`).
+**Purpose.** This document accompanies the edited draft of the District's [Standard Operating Guidelines](https://johnspeare.github.io/joint-38/Joint%20Fire%203%268%20Standard%20Operating%20Guide%20DRAFT.docx).
 It exists so the Chief can efficiently approve the substantive changes already made, decide a short list of remaining policy questions, and see the open items that need information from the department before the SOG can be finalized.

-**What was changed in the draft.** Two substantive edit passes were made against the baseline (`sog-1st-pass.md`):
+**What was changed in the draft.** Two substantive edit passes were made:

 1. **Jurisdictional corrections.** The baseline was adapted from a Wisconsin template and still cited Wisconsin agencies, statutes, and offices in six places.
-All six were replaced with the correct Washington authorities (WAC 296-305, RCW 49.17, RCW 49.60, the Washington State Human Rights Commission, and the EEOC Seattle Field Office).
+All six were replaced with the correct Washington authorities.
 Each replacement is source-verified and documented in the Review Notes section of the draft.
 2. **Mandatory-language standardization (Stage A).** The draft was aligned to a single mandatory modal — **shall** — for all binding requirements, matching the style guide and long-standing fire-service convention.
-Roughly forty `must` statements and seven directive `will` statements were converted; ten ALL-CAPS emphasis blocks were rewritten in normal case with bold retained.
-Verbatim OSHA regulatory text was left untouched.

-Formatting cleanup (broken numbered lists, ALL-CAPS headings, stray HTML, hidden characters) was also completed.
+Formatting cleanup was also completed.
 That work is mechanical and does not require the Chief's sign-off; the details are in the Review Notes section of the draft for the tech writer's reference.

-**What the Chief needs to decide.** Three short lists:
+**What the Chief needs to decide.** Three lists:

 - **Punch List A — Sign-off on Wisconsin → Washington replacements** (Section 1 below).
-One-line confirm-or-correct for each of the six items.
 - **Punch List B — Stage B modal classification** (Section 2 below).
 Five safety-critical `should` statements where the recommendation is to promote to **shall** based on OSHA, WAC, or NFPA authority.
-Everything else in the "should" category can remain as-is unless the Chief flags something specific.
 - **Punch List C — Permissive-as-mandatory rewrites** (Section 3 below).
 Two short sentences currently phrased as "may only / no ... may" that should be rewritten as "shall / shall not."
-Editorial mechanics only, but a policy read.

 **Open items.** Independent of the decisions above, four pieces of information are needed from the department before adoption: two PLHCP identifications, one truncated sentence, and two contact-verification checks.
 Section 4 lists them.